mehedi9021/Performance_Testing_Project_with_JMeter/Wikipedia_PerformanceTest/README.md

-## Performance Testing on Rokomari Web Application Using JMeter
+## Performance Testing on Wikipedia Web Application Using JMeter

 Test executed for the below mentioned scenario in server https://en.wikipedia.org/wiki/Main_Page.